benradstone/wandisco-documentation-ldm/docs/installation.md

 ### Machine specification

-* Minimum host specification = **4 CPUs, 16 GB RAM**
-  * Recommended = **16 CPUs, 32 GB RAM**
+* **16 CPUs, 32 GB RAM** (minimum **4 CPUs, 16 GB RAM**)
-* Minimum available storage = **100 GB**
-  * Recommended = **200 GB** (SSD-backed volumes)
+* **200 GB** (SSD-backed volumes) (minimum **100 GB**)
-* Minimum network throughput = **2 Gbps**
-  * Your network bandwidth will need to sufficiently accommodate the transfer of existing data and ongoing changes from your source storage.
+* **2 Gbps** minimum network.
+Your network bandwidth must be able to cope with transferring data and ongoing changes from your source storage.
-* If migrating from HDFS, we recommend the LiveData Migrator is installed on an edge node in the Hadoop cluster.

 ### License

-Upload your license key to access the customer download page.

 The LiveData Migrator preview license is limited to 14 days operation and 5TB of data migration.
-You have full functionality available, but operation will cease immediately after reaching either of these limits.
+This gives you full use of LiveData Migrator, but operation will stop after reaching either of these limits.
+[Contact WANdisco](https://www.wandisco.com) to upgrade to a full license.

-[Contact WANdisco](https://www.wandisco.com) for a license that will meet your migration needs.

-## Step 1 - Download LiveData Migrator
+## Download and install LiveData Migrator

+1. Upload your license key to access the customer download page.

-Download LiveData Migrator from the WANdisco Customer Portal.
+1. Download LiveData Migrator from the WANdisco Customer Portal.

 <div class="download">
 <a href="https://customer.wandisco.com">Download LiveData Migrator</a>
 </div>

-There are two installers available for LiveData Migrator:

-* **RPM package**
-  * Install LiveData Migrator as a system service for RHEL/CentOS-based Linux environments.
-* **DEB package**
-  * Install LiveData Migrator as a system service for Debian-based Linux environments.

-## Step 2 - Install LiveData Migrator

-Installing LiveData Migrator as a system service allows you to maintain long-lived migrations, have a common configuration that survives service restarts, and retain logging information in a central directory.

-1. Download `one-ui_lm_rpm_installer.sh` or `one-ui_lm_deb_installer.sh` depending on your Linux distribution and upload to your LiveData Migrator host.

-1. Make the script executable and install as the root (or sudo) user:
+2. Make the script executable and install as the root (or sudo) user.
+If you're migrating from HDFS, install LiveData Migrator on an edge node in the Hadoop      cluster.

-   _Red Hat_
-   `chmod +x one-ui_lm_rpm_installer.sh`
-   `./one-ui_lm_rpm_installer.sh`

-   _Debian_
-   `chmod +x one-ui_lm_deb_installer.sh`
-   `./one-ui_lm_deb_installer.sh`
+1. Install LiveData Migrator with the appropriate command:

+    ```bash title="Red Hat/CentOS"
+    chmod +x one-ui_lm_rpm_installer.sh && ./one-ui_lm_rpm_installer.sh
+    ```

+    ```bash title="Debian"
+    chmod +x one-ui_lm_deb_installer.sh && ./one-ui_lm_deb_installer.sh
+    ```

    The above commands assume that the installer is inside your working directory.